 Table of Contents

-- 1 What Is Leverage Trading?
+- 1 What Is Leverage in the Stock Market?

-- 3 Different Situations in Which Traders Can Use Leverage
+- 9 Different Situations in Which Traders Can Use Leverage

-- 4 The Bottom Line
+- 13 Stock Leverage: The Bottom Line

-What Is Leverage Trading?
+What Is Leverage in the Stock Market?

-Options trading, futures contracts, and buying on margin are all examples of leverage trading, but buying on margin is perhaps the riskiest.
+Options trading, futures contracts, and buying on margin are all examples of leverage trading.
+But buying on margin is perhaps the riskiest.

 When you buy on margin, you’re essentially financing your position in the stock.

 It’s just like buying a car.
-For example: Say you want a new SUV and you talk the salesperson down to $30,000.
+Say you want a new SUV and you talk the salesperson down to $30,000.
 You don’t have $30K in cash, so you put $2,000 down and finance $28,000 over five years…

 People do this every day with cars and other physical assets, so it doesn’t sound dangerous.
 But even a car purchase can leave you in financial trouble.

-How Does Leverage Trading Work?
+How Does Stock Leverage Work?

 Similarly, you could use buying on margin to increase your leverage.
 Instead of investing in options contracts, you buy a certain number of shares.

-2:1 Leverage Example
+2:1 Stock Leverage Example

-For example: Let’s say you want to invest $100,000 in a stock, but you only have $50,000 in your trading account.
-Using leverage, you could buy on margin at 2:1, giving you $100,000 to invest.
+For example: Let’s say you want to invest $100,000 in a stock but only have $50,000 in your trading account.
+Using leverage, you could buy on margin at 2:1.
+So you’d have $100,000 to invest.